hanjos/mea-libris/README.md

 In particular, you'll need to register an authorized redirect URL, which will receive Google's auth responses.
 This program offers the `/google/oauth2callback` endpoint for that, so use the full URL: `http://<my-running-server>/google/oauth2callback`.

-This command also reads three environment variables, which need to be set properly:
+Your instance's Google OAuth credentials are read via two environment variables, `CLIENT_ID` and `CLIENT_SECRET`.

-* `CLIENT_ID` and `CLIENT_SECRET`: your instance's Google OAuth credentials;
+Optionally, this command also reads two more environment variables:

 * `PORT`: the port the server will be bound to.
+Defaults to 8080.

-Optionally, one can use a fourth environment variable, `REDIRECT_URL`, to force a specific redirect URL.
+* `REDIRECT_URL`: forces a specific redirect URL.
 More on this below.

 ### OK, it's running.
 Now what?